jiripudil/jiripudil.cz/src/blog/posts/2017-05-23-clock-needs-an-interface.md

     like the lesser evil of the two.

 But then, a new task comes up: implement a two-factor authentication.
-This is usually done using TOTP codes, and the thing with TOTP codes is that //the first T stands for 'time-based'//.
+This is usually done using TOTP codes, and the thing with TOTP codes is that *the first T stands for 'time-based'*.
 So you plug in another library: I've [written one](https://github.com/o2ps/TotpAuthenticator) myself in the past, and it suffers from the same problem: it depends on its own `TimeProvider`.
 Things are getting serious quickly.

 The purpose of the time provider interface is, obviously, to abstract the current system time.
-At the same time, I believe it's practical to have that aforementioned //single source of truth//, therefore the abstraction should be _application-wide_.
+At the same time, I believe it's practical to have that aforementioned *single source of truth*, therefore the abstraction should be _application-wide_.
 You could as well go around passing the same `DateTimeImmutable` as an argument everywhere, but that's a lot of boilerplate.
 And while replacing this boilerplate with another boilerplate of configuring three different time providers to tell the same time is an option, it doesn't sound appealing.